 My friend was not particularly enjoying this; but like me back at the other club, he was afraid to offend anybody— so far from familiar turf was he.
 But my other friend was A-Okay with the two twenty-year-old bombshells vying for his attention.
 I guess business was a little slow out here in the hinterlands of Ciudad Acuña.

 Run For the Border

 My friends seized upon my approach as the perfect excuse to get up and start collecting themselves.
 Awhile earlier, they’d begun to worry about what had become of me; but powerless to do anything about it, they just passed the time drinking and fending off loose señoritas until I showed up— or didn’t.

 We grabbed a cab back to the now-deserted main street of town, and were pleasantly surprised to find my car still there.
 We got in and finished off the blow, not wanting to cross back over the border with any of it.

-By now I hadn’t had a drink in almost two hours, so I was merely very wasted, not completely wasted as I’d been earlier.
-In other words, “Okay to drive into Texas.”
+By now I hadn’t had a drink in almost two hours, so I was merely extremely wasted—not certifiably legless as I’d been earlier.
+In other words, “Okay to drive us back into Texas.”

 What Exactly Are They Looking For, Then?